SudokuPro iconNonogram iconmahjong-online iconOmiPlay icon

 4x4 Extreme Sudoku Online: The Ultimate Mini Puzzle Challenge

-4x4 Extreme Sudoku is the highest-difficulty variant in the 4×4 format, presented with the minimum number of clues necessary to guarantee a unique solution — typically just 4 to 5 pre-filled cells.
-At this level, the grid offers almost nothing to start from.
-Every solving step requires constructing multi-stage logical arguments, and a single misidentified candidate can invalidate your entire analysis.
-Extreme 4x4 puzzles are a true test of Sudoku mastery in a deceptively small package.
+4x4 Extreme Sudoku is the second-hardest difficulty in the 4×4 format, presented with approximately 4 to 5 pre-filled cells — close to the minimum clues needed to guarantee a unique solution.
+At this level, the grid offers almost nothing to start from, every solving step requires constructing multi-stage logical arguments, and a single misidentified candidate can invalidate your entire analysis.
+Extreme 4×4 puzzles test Sudoku mastery in a deceptively small package; solvers ready for an even deeper challenge can continue to 4x4 Evil Sudoku, the format's hardest level.
 Play free Extreme puzzles on SudokuPro.

 Characteristics of 4x4 Extreme Sudoku